The Prevalence and Costs of Financial Misrepresentation

 Abstract

-We use a comprehensive database of regulatory enforcement actions for financial misrepresentation and apply Receiver Operating Characteristics theory to construct a misrepresentation prediction model.
-The model performs well both in and out of sample, with an average area under the curve (AUC) of 0.78 in out-of-sample tests.
-The model’s base case implies that 22.3% of Compustat-listed firms are engaged in financial misrepresentation that is potentially sanctionable by regulators in an average year.
-The average violation period is 3.1 years, implying that 7.2% of firms initiate new programs of financial misrepresentation each year.
-Of these, 3.5% eventually are caught and sanctioned.
-These findings yield numerical estimates of the size of the price distortions imposed by misrepresentation on the shares of both misrepresenting and non-misrepresenting firms, and the size of firms’ ex ante expected costs – incorporating both the probability of getting caught and the penalties if caught – of engaging in financial misrepresentation.
+We use a comprehensive database of regulatory enforcement actions for financial misrepresentation to estimate prediction models using logistic, machine learning, and bivariate probit classifiers.
+Our parsimonious logistic model and three versions of a Support Vector Machine learning model perform well, each with an average area under the ROC curve (AUC) of 0.78 in out of sample tests.
+The base logistic model implies that 22.3% of Compustat-listed firms are engaged in financial misrepresentation that is potentially sanctionable by regulators in an average year.
+The average violation period is 3.1 years, implying that 22.3%/3.1 = 7.2% of firms initiate financial reporting practices each year that are potentially sanctionable.
+Of these firms, 3.5% eventually are sanctioned by regulators.
+We use these findings infer the fraction of firms that misrepresent their financials and yet never face regulatory penalties, to estimate the size of the price distortions imposed by misrepresentation on the shares of both misrepresenting and non-misrepresenting firms, and to estimate the size of firms’ ex ante expected costs of engaging in financial misrepresentation that incorporate both the probability of getting caught and the penalties if caught.

 JEL Classification: G38, K22, L51, M48